is africa

 Impacts on tourism: The East African Rift System is also home to a variety of natural and cultural tourism sites, such as national parks, wildlife reserves, and historical sites.
 Changes in the stability or accessibility of these sites could affect tourism revenues, which are a significant contributor to the economies of many African countries.

-While the cracking of Africa can have negative economic impacts, it can also create opportunities for new industries and economic growth.
+Opportunities for new industries: While the cracking of Africa can have negative economic impacts, it can also create opportunities for new industries and economic growth.
 For example, the formation of new geothermal energy resources can provide opportunities for renewable energy development, which could help to diversify local economies and reduce dependence on fossil fuels.

-If investors perceive Africa to be an unstable or risky place to do business, they may be less likely to invest in the region.
+Reduced foreign investments: If investors perceive Africa to be an unstable or risky place to do business, they may be less likely to invest in the region.
 This could lead to a reduction in foreign direct investment (FDI), which is an important source of capital for many African economies.

 Slow economic growth: If there is political or economic instability in Africa, it could lead to slower economic growth.
 This is because instability can lead to reduced consumer and investor confidence, lower productivity, and reduced access to capital.